Choose-your-own-adventure theatre with 24 different endings.

 Meet the Cast & Creative Team

-A Flinders Drama Centre graduate, David’s first job was hosting Couch Potato (ABC).
-Theatre credits include The Smile Off Your Face (Ontroerend Goed), The Second Hurricane (ASO), Boy Hamlet (Robyn Archer), Mr McGee and the Biting Flea (Patch), Escape from Peligro Island and Boom Bah!
+He has also performed in Mr McGee and the Biting Flea (Patch) as well as Escape from Peligro Island and Boom Bah!
 (Windmill Theatre Co).
 As a founding member of The Border Project his credits include Highway Rock n Roll Disaster, Please Go Hop!, Trouble on Planet Earth and Vs Macbeth, Half Real (Malthouse, Country Arts SA and Melbourne Festival).
 Dave also and composed and performed in The Border Project’s I Am Not An Animal.

-Alirio is a multi-award-winning director and theatre maker who has created numerous projects with companies across Australia.
-He is a founding member of The Border Project and has co-created and performed in all of its productions.
+Alirio is a multi-award-winning director and theatre maker who has created numerous projects with a variety of companies all across Australia.
+He is a founding member of The Border Project and has also co-created and performed in all of their productions.
 Alirio directed, wrote and performed in Trapped (Winner 2011 Graham Smith Peace Trust Award) and Sons & Mothers (Winner 2012 Best Theatre Production, Adelaide Festival Centre Award and Adelaide Critics Circle Best in Fringe Award).
 In 2013, Alirio wrote and performed in The Book of Loco (Winner 2013 Adelaide Fringe Best Theatre Production, Adelaide Festival Centre Award).
 He wrote and directed The Migration Project for the Come Out Festival in 2013.